KMalkowski/expo-android-auto-hello-world/README.md

 2. Create a plugins/android-auto folder and a withAndroidAuto.ts file, and add its path to the plugins array in your app.config.ts file.
 See the "withAndroidAuto.ts" commit in this repo.

 3. Modify the AndroidManifest.xml file to include the required androidx car app metadata entries and permissions using a helper from expo.
-Add a service entry to the manifest file that points to your CarAppService class implementation (the entry point to your car application).
+Add a service entry to the manifest file that points to your CarAppService class implementation (the entry point to your car application) and update the car app category.
 See the "AndroidManifest.xml" commit in this repo.

-  - Update the com.packageName.androidauto.CarAppService path to match your project name and path as described in the next step.
+  - Update the com.anonymous.expoandroidautohelloworld path to match your project name and path as described in the next step.
   - Add the [permissions](https://developer.android.com/reference/androidx/car/app/CarAppPermission) for templates and other features required by your specific use case.